🧡 Skip to main content🔍 Skip to search

 Thomas UnderwoodBy Thomas Underwood 🕗 Updated on January 3, 2024 at 8:00 pm

-Some machines (like terminal servers), experience logons and logoffs of numerous users each day.
+Some machines (like Terminal Servers), experience logons and logoffs of numerous users each day.
 Many of these users can be logged on simultaneously.
 Sometimes it is important to easily track user logon & logoff activity.

 Get the Demo Task…